 Recently Viewed Topics

 LCE can be configured with the ability to interpret received log events based on log content and use configurable rules to generate active responses from the LCE server.
-These rules are configured in the LCE GUI in the Event Rules section and can perform three primary responses:
+These rules are configured in the LCE interface in the Event Rules section and can perform three primary responses:

 - email alerting

 - command execution